cs298-398f23/geoff-nate-trevor-final/README.md

 ##### Query Parameters

-`season` (required): The season to find the results for.
-Example 'o23' for Outdoor 2023 or 'i23' for Indoor 2023.
+`season` (required): The season to find the results for, using the TFRRS season ID.
+Example '4249' for Outdoor 2023 or '4011' for Indoor 2023.

 `gender` (required): Either 'm' for Male or 'f' for Female.